Santrampur: History

-King Zalam Sinh of Malwa dynasty established his kingdom in Jhalod in the 11th century.
-Folklore variously suggests that they came from Chandravati town at Mount Abu or from Dhar State of Madhya Pradesh.
-The king died during attacks by Muslims and the Kunwars of him, Sant and Limdev left Jhalod with a handful of warriors to settle in the hilly areas where Bhil people were lived and were dominant.
-Sant and Limdev lived in these forests for many years, gradually asserting their position and developing their kingdom by making Sunth or Sant as a capital of their state in 1255.
-It became Sant State, recognised as princely state in western India during the colonial British Raj era.
+It was historically capital of the Kingdom of Santrampur ruled by Mahipavat branch of the Parmar Rajputs.
+It became a princely state in subsidiary alliance with British India.
+It was also known as Sant State.

+The state covered an area of approximately 1,367 km² and was bounded on the north by the dominions of Dungarpur and Banswara in Rajputana.
+On the east was the sub division of Jhalod in the Panch Mahals.
+On the south it touched the small state of Sanjeli while on the west it was bounded by the State of Lunavada.

+The State enjoyed a hereditary salute of 9 gun and 11 gun local salute.
+The ruler of Sant State signed the accession to the Indian Union after Indian independence.

 Geography

 Santrampur is located at 23.1895°N 73.8928°E in western India at an elevation of 140 metres.
 It is the town with an area of 16 square kilometers and a population of 19,445, according to the 2010–11 census.
 The town sits on the banks of the Suki River, in central Gujarat.
 The Suki river frequently dries up in the summer, leaving only a small stream of water.

 The three borders of Santrampur known as Pratappura, Sant and Navi Vasahat.